GITvoren/GITvoren/README.md

 # <div align="center"><Hello, Kamusta👋 /&gt;</div>  <br/>

-### <div align="center">I'm Voren, a Filipino 🇵🇭 full-stack web developer 👨‍💻 <br/> I specialize in MERN stack and I also love designing with CSS. </div>  <br/> <br/>
+### <div align="center">I'm Voren, a Filipino 🇵🇭 full-stack web developer. <br/> I specialize in MERN stack and I also love designing with CSS. </div>  <br/> <br/>

-- 🔭 I’m currently working on my Ecommerce Web App -- adding new features.
+-  I’m currently working on my Ecommerce Web App -- adding new features.

-- ❓ Ask me about anything related to React JS, CSS, and Forex Trading.

-- ⚡ Fun fact: I'm a huge fan of the game Counter Strike and the sport of Boxing.
+- Fun fact: I'm a huge fan of the game Counter Strike and the sport of Boxing.

 - 🌐 Recent Projects: 🛒<a href="https://voren-ecommerce-app.vercel.app/">Ecommerce</a> | 🏫<a href="https://codelab-react.vercel.app/">Course Booking</a> | 📖<a href="https://fxdotnotes.vercel.app/">Forex Trading Guide</a>